 For waypoints, route and ‘track’ in GPS eXchange format (‘GPX‘) for each walk, suitable for import to GPS Mapping Software (including Garmin’s Basecamp) or for upload to a GPS unit.

 Saving the file: After left clicking on the “GPX” icon, read and accept the disclaimer info in the pop-up window to download the file.
 Check the downloaded GPX file is in your Downloads folder by selecting ‘Show in folder’.
+(Note: Windows may by default automatically open the gpx file in Notepad as a text file.
+If that happens, close Notepad and go to your Downloads folder where you will find the GPX file.
+The file name begins with the walk name.)

 For Garmin Basecamp users: To open the saved file; First go to File and then select ‘Import into My Collection’ from the drop-down menu, then select the GPX file.